pnimma01/surfs_up/Challenge/README.md

 ![December Temperature](https://github.com/pnimma01/surfs_up/blob/643e42344952062fb8f4930466601710a4501ef5/Challenge/Resources/Dec_Temperature.png)

-Here is a key difference between the 2 months.
+Here is a few key differences between the 2 months.

 1. There are roughly 200 less temperature readings in December than in June This finding should not impact our analysis, as each weather station is recording multiple times per day.
-    The average temperature in December is ~ 5 degrees less than it is in June, which is a reasonable considering the seasons.
+2. The average temperature in December is ~ 5 degrees less than it is in June, which is a reasonable considering the seasons.

 ## **Summary**